What is GIS

 Since GIS is such a multi-industry tool, there are endless numbers of job descriptions for GIS certified applicants.
 Generally entry level GIS jobs fall into one of these three categories.

 GIS intern- Companies often offer GIS internships.
 This is a great opportunity to earn a little money and more importantly gain experience to add to your resume.
 The more experience you have, the better you will do applying for jobs.
-To learn more about GIS intern roles and responsibilities, check out this article all about GIS internships.
+Everyone knows that GIS internships are important because you get to see real work environments so you can eventually pick and choose what is interesting to you.

 GIS Technicians- A GIS technician or GIS tech is a usual starting position for people with a GIS certification.
 You will usually work on routine data editing, data quality assurance, or map making.
 As an example, take a look at Indeed.com to see job descriptions for GIS technicians.
-These skills are learned and mastered through completing certified GIS courses, like BootcampGIS.
+These skills are learned and mastered through completing GIS certificate courses.
 Real world jobs include: GPS field data collection of resources like invasive weeds.
 Data editing of a city’s parcels.
 Data quality checking to load or edit utility infrastructure data.

 GIS Analyst- A GIS analyst is a common starting position for someone with a GIS certification.
 They perform higher level analysis and application workflows.
 Job description for a GIS analyst involves data collection, data management, map making, creation and maintenance of databases, Data SOP’s.
 Again, see Indeed.com for job descriptions of GIS analysts.
 Real world jobs include: creating a field to cloud workflow for a utility company.
 Creating a live traffic map for a city.
 Data publishing for a company’s web maps.